 When an room closes, either because it expires or is closed early, the room will display a notice anywhere that it is embedded, such as:

 Yes!
-Embedding a room does not change its privacy settings: if the room requires users to sign in on TodaysMeet, it still requires users be signed in to TodaysMeet when it's embedded on another site.
-Users can sign-in directly from the embedded room.
+Embedding a room does not change its privacy settings: if the room requires users to log in on TodaysMeet, it still requires them to log in when it's embedded on another site.
+Users can log in to TodaysMeet directly from the embedded room.

 A TodaysMeet room can be embedded into any website or content management system (CMS) that supports